ml-w/pytorch_mri_hnn_node/notes.md

 rgb put 3 slides

-merge nodes according to 3 criteria slice by slice + majority vote extract 3x 2d slices of nodes, worked but since i did it slice by slice and stacked them, each slice do not have the same size -> black border ----> maybe use max size of that nodeinstead scale up works fine, just need to deal with the black border problem just mentioned
+merge nodes according to 3 criteria slice by slice + majority vote extract 3x 2d slices of nodes, worked but since i did it slice by slice and stacked them, each slice do not have the same size -> black border ----> maybe use max size those 3 slices instead? scale up works fine, just need to deal with the black border problem just mentioned

 realized that the merge nodes criteria to create augmented data was a bit too strict ----> trying out different values for the parameters